EBZebra/docs/edge/source/guide/printingGuide.md

 		});

 ## 7- Disconnect
 Whenever an app is finished printing, it's important to disconnect from the printer.
 This is especially important for Bluetooth connections.

-To disconnect, use the [disconnect](../api/printingzebra#mdisconnect) method:
+**To disconnect, use the [disconnect](../api/printingzebra#mdisconnect) method**:

 	:::javacript
 	//assumes you already created an instance object from previous instructions